Creative Curriculum

 Our History

 Sarah Wang, the founder of Happy Valley Art School, started this art school in 2015 to provide a safe and inspiring environment that triggers this art learning process.
-Sarah got her PhD in Art Education from the Ohio State University that has the best art education program.
-Her research focuses on Creative Pedagogy and how to integrate Design Thinking in education.
-Therefore, the curriculum in Happy Valley Art School is especially designed to facilitate students’ development in the realm of design thinking, creativity, problem solving, conceptual development, and visual storytelling.
+Sarah got her PhD in Art Education from the Ohio State University which has the best art education program.
+Her research focuses on Creative Pedagogy and how to integrate Design Thinking into education.
+Therefore, the curriculum in Happy Valley Art School is specially designed to facilitate students’ development in the realm of design thinking, creativity, problem-solving, conceptual development, and visual storytelling.
 In order to fulfill this goal, Happy Valley Art School creates an environment that, on the one hand, is stimulating and challenging enough to confront the student with new possibilities and concepts, and on the other hand provides a secure enough place for the students to express their ideas through their work.
 Students are encouraged to work with concrete materials, with images, with their hands in such a way that the inner self is reflected.

 Our Teaching Philosophy

-Last but not least, we provide our students with the necessary technical skills and knowledge of materials.
-Students should gain an understanding of the full rage of possibilities offered by the media covered by the class, together with a skill set of techniques for achieving their aesthetic goals.
+We provide our students with the necessary technical skills and knowledge of materials.
+Students should gain an understanding of the full range of possibilities offered by the media covered by the class, together with a skill set of techniques for achieving their aesthetic goals.
 This aspect of our teaching addresses the concept of “craftsmanship”.
 We also encourage our students to explore and utilize all kinds of art and non-art materials to create.
 Art should be fun and self-expressive for all the children!